 Comprehensive exams are in person written essay exams.
 Each comprehensive exam will have two sessions (a morning session and an afternoon session).
 Each session will be 3 hours long with a half an hour for lunch.
-Students will be provided 5 questions at the start of the morning session and will be asked to answer three of the five questions by the end of the afternoon session.
-During the exam students will be provided the comprehensive exam reading list citations.
+Students will be provided with 5 questions at the start of the morning session and will be asked to answer three of the five questions by the end of the afternoon session.
+Students may bring a copy of the SCCJ approved comprehensive exam reading list to the exam.
+These readings lists are collected at the end of the exam.
 Students will also be provided paper to write notes/outline answers.
 During the lunch break students will not discuss questions or refer to notes.
 Should there be failure to adhere with this policy, the Comprehensive Exam Committee will meet to determine appropriate disciplinary action.
 Notes and outlines developed in the morning will be available to students after lunch.
 Students are encouraged to be on time for examinations.
 Students who arrive late to any of the exams will not be given additional time.
 Students are permitted to leave the examination to use the restroom, but only one student may leave at a time.

 Comprehensive Exams are administered by the Doctoral Program Committee Chair and graded by the Criminology Comprehensive Exam Committee and the Criminal Justice Comprehensive Exam Committee, respectively.
 The committees are also responsible for the development of comprehensive exam questions.
 Comprehensive Exam Committees are comprised of three members from full-time tenure-track faculty and will be appointed by the SCCJ Director in consultation with the Doctoral Program Chair.
-Comprehensive Exam Committee members are appointed for three years, and appointments are staggered with one member replaced at the start of the Fall semester each year.
+Comprehensive Exam Committee members are appointed for three years, and appointments are generally staggered with one member replaced at the start of the Fall semester each year.
 The committee member in the third year of their term on the committee will Chair the committee and oversee the creation of questions and communication of feedback to the Doctoral Program Chair.

-The Doctoral Program Chair will provide Grading Committee Chairs with de-identified copies of comprehensive exam answers the Monday following the administration of the comprehensive exams.
-The committee will have three weeks to submit grades for examinations (5pm on the Monday three weeks after receipt of the exam answers).
+The Doctoral Program Chair will provide Grading Committee Chairs with de-identified copies of comprehensive exam answers the Monday or Tuesday following the administration of the comprehensive exams, respectively.
+The committee will have three weeks to submit grades for examinations (5pm on the Monday/Tuesday three weeks after receipt of the exam answers).
 Committees will assign a grade of pass or fail to each question.
 A grade of "pass" on the exam indicates a student passed at least two of the three comprehensive exam questions.
 Each committee member will grade each question using the Comprehensive Exam Grading Rubric.
-A copy of the rubric is at the end of this handbook.
-Question and exam grades will be determined by Grading Committee majority vote.
+A copy of the rubric is provided in Appendix D. Question and exam grades will be determined by Grading Committee majority vote.
 The Grading Committee will forward their results to the Doctoral Program Committee Chair, who will notify students of the outcome of their exams.
-In the event a student fails the exam the Grading Committee will provide written feedback regarding each question answered by the student and summary feedback regarding the overall exam grade.
+In the event a student fails the exam, the Grading Committee will provide written feedback regarding each question answered by the student and summary feedback regarding the overall exam grade.
 This feedback should be designed to guide preparation for a second attempt.